How the Poll Tracker works

 Similarly to when an incumbent candidate does not run again, there is a steep penalty when a leader vacates a riding, either because they lost it in the previous election or because they are not running for re-election.

-Star candidates give their party a bonus of about 15 per cent.
+Star candidates increase their party's projected vote share by a significant amount.
 Star candidates are usually former legislators or cabinet ministers, party leaders or well-known figures from the private sector.

 If an independent politician is running for re-election, his or her vote is dropped marginally from the previous election, according to the drop in support recorded by independents in other elections.
 The same penalty is applied to popular independent candidates who were never elected but are running again.